Bob McCarron

 Robert McCarron OAM (born July 1950 in London, England) is an Australian medic and special effects prosthetic makeup artist who has worked on many international movies and television shows.

+He was the medical supervisor for the opening and closing ceremonies of the Sydney 2000 Summer Olympics.

 He is most recognisable from his on-screen appearances as "Medic Bob", in the UK series of I'm a Celebrity Get Me Out of Here! and as "Dr. Bob", in the German version, Ich bin ein Star – Holt mich hier raus!.

-He was the medical supervisor for the opening and closing ceremonies of the Sydney 2000 Summer Olympics.

 Ahead of the 22nd British series of I'm a Celebrity...Get Me Out of Here! in 2022, it was announced that Bob would not be returning, as he was reportedly too busy with other work commitments, and was replaced by another medic/doctor off screen.
-Bob is still present on the German version, appearing in the 2023 season.
+McCarron did not appear in the 2020 and 2021 series due to COVID-19 travel restrictions.
+Bob is still present on the German version, appearing in the 2026 season.

 Personal life

 In 2004, he was awarded the Order of Australia Medal (OAM) for services to the community and Australian stage and film and his work as a paramedic.
 Bob is also a wildlife enthusiast and holds a degree in wildlife biology.